Apprenticeships in Northern Ireland is a work-based programme designed around the needs of employers

 All of the Level 2 and Level 3 apprenticeship qualifications are set out in a framework and are available at Levels 2 and 3.
 They have been developed in liaison with industry representatives and are therefore tailored to ensure they meet the needs of your industry.
 Further information is available at:

 A number of training contractors including the six local further education colleges and College of Agriculture, Food and Rural Enterprise (CAFRE) based across Northern Ireland have been contracted to deliver training in a variety of apprenticeships at Level 2 and Level 3.
-There are over 150 Level 2 or Level 3 apprenticeship frameworks to choose from.
+There are around 120 Level 2 or Level 3 apprenticeship frameworks to choose from.

-Higher Level Apprenticeships are delivered through the six local further education colleges, College of Agriculture, Food and Rural Enterprise (CAFRE) and the three local universities.
-There are over 40 Higher Level Apprenticeships available.
+Higher Level Apprenticeships are delivered through the six local further education colleges, the College of Agriculture, Food and Rural Enterprise (CAFRE), and the three local universities.
+There are over 70 Higher Level Apprenticeships programmes available.

 A training contractor/provider will help your apprentice achieve the qualifications and teach them the knowledge and skills to complement what they learn from you.